-When the user have selected the Instrument Restart function and entered a possible Code he will be asked: "Restart the Instrument?"
-If pressing the Yes button a warning message is displayed.
-Clicking Yes will make the instrument restart.
+When the user have selected the Instrument Restart function and entered a possible Code he will be asked: "Restart instr?"
+Pressing the Yes button will make the instrument restart.

 After some time, approximately one minute the instrument will be in operation again.